Minotaur Mission System

 The Coast Guard formally decided to integrate Minotaur into the HC-130J and HC-144 fleets in September 2013.
 Integration of the system into Customs and Border Protection and Navy maritime patrol aircraft and unmanned aircraft systems was already underway at that time.

-The Coast Guard has worked with Naval Air Systems Command to develop Minotaur to meet Coast Guard mission requirements, and the Coast Guard’s Minotaur Mission System Integration Lab at Naval Air Station Patuxent River, Maryland, is leading the development and integration work.
+The Coast Guard worked with Naval Air Systems Command to develop Minotaur to meet Coast Guard mission requirements, and the Coast Guard’s Minotaur Mission System Integration Lab at Naval Air Station Patuxent River, Maryland, led the development and integration work.
 Prototype installation for all aircraft began at Patuxent River.

 |